KerstenDoering/PubMedPortable/README.md

 PubMed2Go automatically builds up a PostgreSQL relational database schema and a Xapian full text index on MEDLINE/PubMed XML files.

-Please, have a look at documentation/Readme.html for installing instructions, setting up a database, and querying it.
+Please, download "documentation/Readme.html" or have a look at "documentation/documentation.rst" in GitHub for installation instructions, setting up a database, and querying it.